University of Arizona

 Do any stories from your time at Equity Methods stick out?

 Earlier this year, the firm arranged for onsite massages.
-Kathleen, our office manager, made an appointment for me.
+Our office manager made an appointment for me.
 At the same time, the firm also bought a massage chair.
 I’d just come back from a trip.
 On the appointed day, I came in to the office, saw the new chair and thought, This is so cool!
 Here’s my massage.
 I’d been sitting in the massage chair for 30 minutes when Kathleen came by and said, What are you doing?
 You’re supposed to go to the other room.
 The masseur’s there waiting for you.
 I had no idea a person would be giving the massages!
 It was pretty funny.

 How would you describe your Equity Methods colleagues?